oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	This cannot be updated in parallel with any of the following: cpuCoreCount, computeCount, maxCpuCoreCount, dataStorageSizeInTBs, adminPassword, isMTLSConnectionRequired, dbWorkload, privateEndpointLabel, nsgIds, dbVersion, dbName, scheduledOperations, dbToolsDetails, or isFreeTier.
 * `lifecycle_details` - Information about the current lifecycle state.
+* `local_adg_auto_failover_max_data_loss_limit` - Parameter that allows users to select an acceptable maximum data loss limit in seconds, up to which Automatic Failover will be triggered when necessary for a Local Autonomous Data Guard
 * `long_term_backup_schedule` - Details for the long-term backup schedule.
 	* `is_disabled` - Indicates if the long-term backup schedule should be deleted.
 The default value is `FALSE`.
 	* `repeat_cadence` - The frequency of the long-term backup schedule